jianliu10/jianliu.github.io/_posts/2018-12-01-s1-di-batch-Java+Spring-Batch+GCP.md

 The data integration batch job will be deployed and run on Google Cloud Platform.

 # Non-Functional Requirement
-fault tolerant (auto fail-retry),
+fault tolerant - automatically fail-retries
-failover,
-log monitoring,
-process metrics,
+failover - to avoid single point of failure log monitoring
+process metrics - monitor the health, CPU, memory, disk usage of the batch DI process.
-error report
+error report - near time error/exception notification to production support.

 # Architecture